What is a Wimbledon Debenture?

 Wimbledon Debentures are registered and held in certificated form.
 Up to 4 different parties can jointly own a single Debenture.

 Due to certain territories' regulations, the sale of Wimbledon Debentures on issue is restricted in the US, Canada, Australia, Japan and South Africa.
-Payment for Wimbledon Debentures is structured as installments.
+Payment for Wimbledon Debentures is structured in instalments.

 What are the benefits of owning a Wimbledon Debenture?

-Instead of interest and the repayment of the original loan, the Company give Wimbledon Debenture holders the following "Championship Privileges" for each Debenture held:
+Instead of interest and the repayment of the original loan, the Company gives Debenture Holders the following "Championship Privileges" for each Debenture held:

-- Existing owners have priority whenever new debentures are offered.
-As Debenture issues are usually oversubscribed, it is difficult for non-debenture holders to obtain Debentures in the primary market.
+- Existing Debenture Holders have priority whenever new debentures are offered.
+As Debenture issues are usually oversubscribed, it is difficult for Wimbledon tennis fans who don't already own a Debenture to obtain a Debenture in the primary market.

-In May of each year, the AELTC sends Debenture Holders on the register a book of paper tickets for the forthcoming Championship.
-The book of tickets provides one seat on Centre Court for all 13 days of The Championships for Centre Court Debenture Holders and one seat on No.1 Court for the first 10 days of The Championships for No. 1 Court Debenture Holders.
-Each year the AELTC allocates the same seat for the entire Championships to each Debenture Holder, but this seat will change each Championship year in an attempt to achieve a fair allocation of seats.
+Historically, in May of each year, the AELTC has sent Debenture Holders a book of paper tickets for the forthcoming Championship.
+The book provided one seat on Centre Court for all 13 days of The Championships for Centre Court Debenture Holders and one seat on No.1 Court for the first 10 days of The Championships for No. 1 Court Debenture Holders.

 The AELTC has now stopped issuing paper tickets.
 From 2021, tennis fans attending the Tournament will be issued a mobile e-ticket instead.